pivotal/docs-platform-automation/docs/concepts/upgrade.md

 1. Run `create-vm` using either an empty [`state.yml`][state] or the state output by the previous step.
-   This command requires the image file from Pivnet of the original version that was deployed (yml, ova, raw).
+   This command requires the image file from Tanzu Network of the original version that was deployed (yml, ova, raw).
    [`opsman.yml`][opsman-config] is required for this command.
     ```bash